Citroen C3 Aircross review

 The 99bhp BlueHDi diesel is fitted with a six-speed manual.
 There's no auto option with the diesel, while no version of the C3 Aircross can be had with four-wheel drive.
 Instead, Citroen offers its Grip Control switchable traction control system with mud and snow tyres that help boost the car's ability on sand, snow or rough terrain.

-Feel trim adds 16-inch alloys, a seven-inch touchscreen infotainment system with Android Auto and Apple CarPlay, a leather steering wheel, LED daytime running lights and extra aluminium-effect trim outside to give a more rugged look.
+The Feel trim-level adds 16-inch alloys, a seven-inch touchscreen infotainment system with Android Auto and Apple CarPlay, a leather steering wheel, LED daytime running lights and extra aluminium-effect trim outside to give a more rugged look.

-The C-Series edition includes the Regal Red colour pack, a black roof, gloss black 16-inch wheels, upgraded interior trim and exterior badging.
+The C-Series edition includes the Regal Red colour pack, a black roof, gloss black 16-inch wheels, upgraded interior trim and exterior badging, while the Origins cars are loaded with kit and feature a colour pack, rear parking sensors, automatic air conditioning and sat nav.

 Citroen was late to the small crossover party, and the Nissan Juke is due to be replaced by the Mk2 model soon.
 Other established rivals include the arch-rival Renault Captur and the Peugeot 2008 and Vauxhall Crossland X from Citroen's sister firms.
 Another strong contender is the SEAT Arona, while the Hyundai Kona is a better option than the Kia Stonic, which shares the same engines and tech.
 Elsewhere, the Ford EcoSport is still trying to make up ground to the class leaders.